 The LRC facility includes small seminar rooms, traditional study tables, informal lounge seating, and carrels specially equipped for the use of tapes, slides, and other audiovisual materials.
-The College Archives, documents and records of WCC history, are also located in the LRC.
+The College archives, documents and records of WCC history, are also located in the LRC.

-Library cards are available to all currently enrolled students.
+Library cards are available to all currently enrolled students, WCC faculty and staff, former WCC students, and residents of Washtenaw County who are 18 years of age or older.
 An automated circulation system and online catalog provide efficient, accurate information on all library materials.
 Photocopy services and equipment for printing microforms are available.